pabloEntropia/essentia-labs/_posts/2020-01-16-tensorflow-models-released.md

 - news
 - tensorflow
 ---

+*Note: the models were updated on 2020-07-08 due to a new name convention and some upgrades.
+See the full [CHANGELOG](https://essentia.upf.edu/models/CHANGELOG.md) for more details.*

 In our [last post](2019-10-19-tensorflow-models-in-essentia.md), we introduced the TensorFlow wrapper for Essentia.
 It can be used with virtually any TensorFlow model and here we present a collection of models we supply with Essentia out of the box.

 First, we prepared a set of pre-trained *auto-tagging models* achieving state